 The holders of a majority of the Series A Preferred Stock had the right to require the Company to redeem all shares of the Series A Preferred Stock at the initial purchase price plus any declared but unpaid dividends in three equal installments beginning on the date which is five years after the first issuance of shares of Series A Preferred Stock (November 13, 2005).
 The redemption right was exercisable by the holders of a majority of the Series A Preferred Stock by providing written notice to the Company at least 30 days prior to November 13, 2005.
-Notice of exercise was not provided to the Company at least 30 days prior to November 13, 2005 (the date 30 days prior to November 13, 2005).
+Notice of exercise was not provided to the Company at least 30 days prior to November 13, 2005, resulting in termination of the redemption right as of October 14, 2005 (the date 30 days prior to November 13, 2005).
 The Series A Redeemable Convertible Preferred Stock continues to be classified in the "mezzanine" section of the Balance Sheet as the security has certain change in control provisions that warrant such a classification.